Schopenhauer's Ethics: Compassion

 psychology, as Cassina supposed.
 The key can be furnished by Metaphysics alone and this I shall attempt to give in the last part of the present treatise.

-which has been indicated.
-The general rule by which to test such conduct, and which, consequently, is the leading principle of Ethics, I have already enlarged upon
+been indicated.
+The general rule by which to test such conduct, and which, consequently, is the leading principle of Ethics, I have already enlarged upon in the

-in the foregoing Part, and enunciated as follows: Neminem laede; immo omnes, quantum potes, juva (Do harm to no-one; but rather help all people, as far as lies
+foregoing Part, and enunciated as follows: Neminem laede; immo omnes, quantum potes, juva (Do harm to no-one; but rather help all people, as far as lies in your

-in your power.)
-As this formula contains two clauses, so the actions corresponding to it fall naturally into two classes [to be discussed in the next 2
+power.)
+As this formula contains two clauses, so the actions corresponding to it fall naturally into two classes [to be discussed in the next 2 chapters].

 Schopenhauer's analysis here is incomplete because he chose to disregard the case of an individual acting to harm himself; it